Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Statistical approach to hypothesis testing

-In SSA, the contribution of a frequency, which corresponds to an eigenvector in the SVD of the trajectory matrix of the time series, is measured by means of the corresponding eigenvalue.
-Therefore, the question about the presence of a signal can be reformulated as ``can this eigenvalue be caused of the noise component only?''.
+Let a test statistic $t$ provide an interpreted characteristic of data (e.g. a contribution of a frequency to the observed time series).
+Thus, the question about the presence of a signal can be reformulated as ``can this value of $t$ be caused by the noise component only?''.

-The answer on the question can be obtained in the standard way.
-Since the contribution of a specific eigenvector produced by a noise component is random, there is a prediction interval for it.
+The answer to the question can be obtained in the standard way.
+Since the contribution $t$ is random, there is a prediction interval for it.
 The prediction interval can be constructed by simulation.
 If we generated a sample of possible contributions, then the 95\% prediction interval is the interval between the 2.5\% and 97.5\% quantiles of this sample.
 In statistical terminology, this interval is not called confidence, since confidence intervals are constructed for unknown (non-random) parameters and their length would tend to zero as the number of simulations (sample size) tends to infinity.

-$\gamma$-Prediction intervals serve for testing the hypothesis with a significance level $\alpha$ for $\alpha = 1 - \gamma$.
-If the observed eigenvalue does not belong to the prediction interval, the null hypothesis is rejected.
-It is convenient to depict, say, 95\%-prediction intervals for the eigenvalues to visualize the hypothesis testing with the significance level 5\%.
+$\gamma$-Prediction intervals serve for testing hypotheses with a significance level $\alpha$ for $\alpha = 1 - \gamma$.
+If the observed value of $t$ does not belong to the prediction interval, the null hypothesis is rejected.
+It is convenient to depict, say, 95\%-prediction intervals for $t$ to visualize the hypothesis testing with the significance level 5\%.